Skip to content

 Automate checks for critical models (preset checks)

 In addition to checks that fall within the scope of the PR, there should also be global checks that run regardless of the work being done for the PR.
-These global checks are called ‘Preset Checks’ in Recce, are designed to ensure complete coverage of your project, and target models that have:
+These global checks are called Preset Checks in Recce, are designed to ensure complete data quality coverage of your project, and target models that have:

-• a particular significance to business,
+• Significance importance to the business,

 Share validation check results

-1. Share individual checks
+1. Share individual checks for focused data impact discussions

 Sharing individual checks